hlfredoutrodot/H-D-Remaster/README.md

  - Added the right 3ds max plugins files in the game directory
  - removed dead body optimisation in Germany6 due to the performances of new computers
  - Added [DXVK](https://github.com/doitsujin/dxvk) which permit the game to be played with modern graphic cards and with v-sync actived with Vulkan
- - readded individual allied faces from H&D Original
+ - added individual allied faces from H&D Original

 ## Download
 Download it on Mega [here](https://hd-remaster.atspace.eu/download/)